 Be aware of your strengths and challenges, think about the most complex tasks for you, the ones that tend to carry extra downtime to accomplish, and plan them out in a way that they are doable and digestible, with proper time to rest in between.

 If you are not working by yourself, it’s most likely that one of your coworkers is better at doing specific tasks than you are, and by sharing or delegating tasks, you are bound to save time.
-When you find that or those coworkers, make a habit of returning the favor, offering your expertise to make their to-do list easier.
+When you find that or those coworkers, make a habit of returning the favor, offering your expertise to make their to-do list more manageable.

 2. Arrangement:

 Knowing how you spend your time is just the tip of the iceberg.
 Knowing this information will allow you to arrange your schedule more efficiently.
-Whether paper or electronic, you need a way to keep track of your many tasks, even more, if you have a busy schedule.
+Whether paper or electronic, you need a way to keep track of your many tasks, even more if you have a busy schedule.

-Remember that not every calendar looks the same, and take your time to create your own calendar that tailors to your needs and keep a record of what you did each day and what you plan to do the following day.
+Remember that not every calendar looks the same, and take your time to create your calendar that tailors to your needs and keep a record of what you did each day and what you plan to do the following day.

 You can try to divide your tasks into portions and divide complex tasks into a handful of smaller tasks and assign a dedicated preemptive time to each of them so that you can devote your time to get them done in a single period entirely.